 What Beautiful Eyes: Numair notes that "her eyes are extraordinary", and other characters gush as well.
 It is also noted that she is otherwise merely reasonably pretty, and certainly not a stunning beauty on the level of, say, Thayet.

-You Say Girl Like A Bad Thing: The Shang Dragon found it distasteful when he saw The Lioness in a dress.
+The Shang Dragon found it distasteful when he saw The Lioness in a dress.
 She found it distasteful that he found it distasteful.

 Thom of Trebond